 If we didn’t believe that surrounding ourselves with beauty made us feel better we wouldn’t have interior design.

-Every year, students decorate the bland, off-white walls of their dorm rooms with posters.
-Often it’s posters of their favourite movies, cities and celebrities.
+Every year, college and university students decorate the bland, off-white walls of their dorm rooms with posters.
+Often it's posters of their favourite movies, cities and celebrities.
 Unlike the walls of an apartment you rent or own, the walls of a dorm room can’t be altered.
 You can’t paint or make holes in them, your options are limited.
 That’s what makes posters such a good alternative.

 Although a poster can’t completely cover the unpalatable colour and texture of dorm walls, a poster still gives your eye a distraction.
 It creates a focal point.